-Sponsored by the Antiquarian Booksellers' Association of America and the International League of Antiquarian Booksellers, the NYABF opens with a preview Thursday evening, March 7, and runs through Sunday, March 10, at the Park Avenue Armory at 643 Park Ave.
+Sponsored by the Antiquarian Booksellers' Association of America and the International League of Antiquarian Booksellers, the NYIABF opens with a preview Thursday evening, March 5, and runs through Sunday, March 8, at the Park Avenue Armory at 643 Park Ave.
 Over 200 American and international dealers will display an astonishing array of rare books, fine art, maps, manuscripts, and ephemera.
 "Discovery Day" appraisal event on Sunday, 1–3 p. m.
 Admission: $60 for preview pass, $45 run of show, $25 daily, $10 for students carrying a valid school ID.

-In its fifth year, this Rare Book Week "Satellite fair” now includes the Brooklyn Artists’ Book Fair and will run two days: Saturday, March 9 from 8 a.m.-4 p.m., and Sunday, March 10 from 9 a.m.-3 p.m.
-More than 100 exhibitors will showcase antiquarian books, manuscripts, and ephemera, book art, and works on paper.
-Located in the bright and roomy Sheraton Central Park/Times Square, 811 7th Avenue, with free round-trip shuttle bus service to the Armory available.
+The New York City Book & Ephemera Fair—In its sixth year, this Rare Book Week "Satellite fair" will run two days: Friday, March 6 from 9 a.m.–5 p.m., and Saturday, March 7 from 8 a.m.–4 p.m.
+Sixty exhibitors will showcase antiquarian books, manuscripts, ephemera, book art, and works on paper.
+Located at Wallace Hall, Church of St. Ignatius, 980 Park Avenue at 83rd St., with free round-trip shuttle bus service to the Armory available.
 Admission: $15 for adults, free for students with ID.